algosup/2022-2023-project-5-algorithmics-Team-2/Documents/Technical_Specifications.md

 #### A. Descritpion

-We have a terminal where the user can log in and arrives on the home page.
-He can choose the production tab to enter the capacity of each tanks manually and also the formula of blending.
+We have a configuration file where the user can enter the capacity of each tanks manually and also the formula of blending.

 After entering all the parameters and validating them, the program calculates, as quickly as possible, the path between the tanks that the wine must take for the blends with the least amount of loss.